Welding Defects Guide: Types, Causes and Prevention

 How to prevent

-Undercut defect images
+Undercut welding defect images

-Video: GMAW – Fillet Weld – Carbon Steel – Undercut Defect
+Video: GMAW Defect – Fillet Weld – Carbon Steel – Undercut

 This footage shows the formation of an undercut defect in gas metal arc welding (GMAW) of a fillet weld.
 Due to inadequately high wire feed rate and travel speed, the excessive arc pressure in the spray transfer mode leads to the formation of an undercut defect.

-Video: GMAW – Lap joint – Carbon Steel – Undercut Defect
+Video: GMAW Defect – Lap joint – Carbon Steel – Undercut

 This footage shows the formation of an undercut defect in gas metal arc welding (GMAW) of a lap joint.
 Too high wire feed rate and travel speed lead to the formation of an undercut defect on the edge of the top plate.